department-of-veterans-affairs/va-digital-service-handbook/_pages/resources/more/checkpoint.md

 # link here
 #
 # Title and Description display on page and in meta
-title: Next Steps checkpoint
+title: Checkpoint
-description: Learn how to schedule it, how to prepare, and what to expect at the Next Steps checkpoint.
+description: Learn what it is, how to schedule it, how to prepare, and what to expect.
 #
 # Internal page menu - titles here match titles in Markdown
 sections: